theexperiential/Artio/README.md

 # Artio

+### Current Version: 0.3.0
+### TouchDesigner Build: 2022.25370 (Windows)

-## Generative pixel maps for multi-display TouchDesigner projects
+## Generative pixel maps for multi-display TouchDesigner environments

-Artio is a simple and highly customizable component that generates a pixel map for each of your displays in a geometry COMP replicator setup, designed for maximum readability and usability for events and performances.
-It's name (ἄρτιος) is the Greek word for "perfectly aligned."
+Artio is a simple and highly customizable TouchDesigner component that generates a pixel map for each of your displays in a geometry COMP replicator setup, designed for maximum readability, customizability and  usability for events and performances.
+It's name (ἄρτιος) is the Greek word for, "perfectly aligned."

 ![Artio](/artio.png)

-## Inputs
+## Content Inputs

+- Pixel Map - the default input: Artio's pixel map component.
+- In TOP - simply wire any TOP to an Artio Display geometry component's input, and it will automatically display it.
-- Content TOP parameter - drag and drop your content TOP here so that Artio can pass it through to your main outputs.
-This way you can easily toggle between the Test Grid (Test Grid Active par) and your content.
+- Content TOP - drag and drop your content TOP here and Artio will automatically display it if it detects a valid OP.
+- Content COMP - drag and drop your content Container here and Artio will automatically display it if it detects a valid OP.

-## Outputs
+## Content Outputs

-- out1 - Outputs the test grid as a TOP, per Display replicant.
+- out1 - Outputs the Content Source as a TOP, per Artio Display geometry replicant.

 ## Parameters